 What goes with a vegan mushroom soup?

-Personally, I find this soup filling and satisfying all on it’s own.
-However, I do like to serve this soup with a thick slice of garlic bread to soak up any excess liquid!
-It also goes great with a fresh and crispy side salad.
+Personally, I find this soup filling and satisfying all on its own.
+However, I do like to serve this soup with a thick slice of vegan garlic bread or spelt bread to soak up any excess liquid!
+It also goes great with a fresh and crispy side salad like my Chickpea Arugula Salad.

 This Vegan Mushroom Wild Rice Soup is truly hearty, filling, and nutritious.
 I promise you won't be able to tell there is no dairy or cream in this recipe.
 Plus, it's probably when of my favorite soups when I am feeling under the weather.
 This soup will truly warm you up from the inside out!

-- 4 cups mushrooms, diced (I used a mix of white button, Crimini, & Shitake)
+- 4 cups mushrooms diced (I used a mix of white button, Crimini, & Shiitake)

 - salt & pepper to taste